How to Sell Your John F Kennedy Autograph

-FREE VALUATION.
-To buy, auction, sell or consign your John F Kennedy autograph letter signed as President that is for sale, please email your description and photos to [email protected] of Nate D. Sanders Auctions (http://www.NateDSanders.com).
+To auction, sell or consign your John F Kennedy autograph, please email your description and photos to [email protected] of Nate D. Sanders Auctions (http://www.NateDSanders.com).

 Historically significant John F Kennedy autograph World War II document regarding torpedo boat training, after his command of PT-109, the torpedo boat that was hit by a Japanese destroyer in 1943.
 Dated 1 March 1944, Lieutenant Kennedy signs a military “Report of Compliance With Orders” at the “Motor Torpedo Boat Squadrons Training Center” after the famed PT-109 affair that distinguished Kennedy as a war hero and set the stage for his future political career.
 Beautifully signed in bold black ink, “John F. Kennedy.”
 Framed and matted with a photograph of JFK in uniform and a plaque.
 Very early John F Kennedy autograph.
 Measures 22″ x 20″ overall.
 Fine condition.
 Sold for $14,670.